 - shout for help or call Security immediately if you see someone else in trouble.
 Don’t ignore someone in trouble, but getting directly involved may aggravate the situation

-- head towards the 24–hour reception in York House or call Security if you are being followed.
+- head towards the 24-hour Residential Reception in Bramber House or call Security if you are being followed.
 Shout and run if you feel that you are in danger.

 - Accommodation safety